Felipe Ángeles International Airport

-The airport is also set to become Mexico's largest air cargo hub, gaining a prominent role after recent restrictions at the busier Mexico City International Airport, and now serves as the primary hub for cargo airlines Avianca Cargo México, Mas Air, and Awesome Cargo.

 Owned by the Mexican government and operated by the Department of National Defense (SEDENA), the airport is named after General Felipe Ángeles, a significant figure in the Mexican Revolution.
 It is the second-largest airport by area in Mexico after Cancún International Airport, covering 1531 ha.
-The airport served 6,348,091 passengers in 2024, a 140% increase from the previous year, becoming the 8th busiest in the country.
+The airport served 7,079,040 passengers in 2025, a 11.5% increase from the previous year, becoming the 7th busiest in the country.

+Mexico's largest air cargo hub, the airport has gained a prominent role following recent restrictions at the busier Mexico City International Airport.
+It now serves as the primary hub for the cargo airlines Avianca Cargo México, Mas Air, and Awesome Cargo.
+In 2025, it handled 406,192.74 tons of cargo.